 12:30pm PT by Chris Gardner

-This story first appeared in the Feb.
-12 issue of The Hollywood Reporter magazine.
-To receive the magazine, click here to subscribe.
+A version of this story first appeared in the Jan.
+20 issue of The Hollywood Reporter magazine.
+Click here to subscribe.